wardellbagby/HangoutsBot/readme.md

 Adding Functionality
 -------
-Any function created in the ExtraCommands.py file (or any .py that imports the DispatcherSingleton) and decorated with the @DispatcherSingle.register annotation will be automatically picked up by the bot upon next restart.
+Any function created in the ExtraCommands.py file (or any .py that imports the DispatcherSingleton and is imported in the Handlers.py file) and decorated with the @DispatcherSingle.register annotation will be automatically picked up by the bot upon next restart.
 Commands are very simple and should be in the style of:

 ```python
 @DispatcherSingleton.register